A.D. History Podcast

 In circa 50AD, Hero of Alexandria sketched out a proof of concept called the Aeolipile, which in a compact design incontrovertibly demonstrated the reality of steam to do work.
 Yet beyond Hero’s small circle in the famed Library of Alexandria, no one else recognized the magnitude of Hero’s discovery.

-Write to the A.D.
-History Podcast at email@example.com
+Write to Paul and Patrick, co-hosts of the A.D.
+History Podcast at firstname.lastname@example.org